marioSilvestri3/capstone-objectives-1-2-3/objective-1-business-understanding-report.md

 ## Objective 1 - Business Understanding

-This document details business vision and business requirements and is the final deliverable for Objective 1 - Business Understanding.
+This document details the business vision and requirements, and is the final deliverable for Objective 1 - Business Understanding.

-### Project Vision
+### Vision

 TelCo leadership wants to invest in its internal data science capabilities, but first needs to prove out the value of data science with a pilot project.
 This proposed project and data product will demonstrate the potential value of data science in solving business problems and delivering value by analyzing data and developing a predictive model that identifies customers at high risk of churning, enabling the company to prevent customer churn.

-### Product Requirements
+### Requirements

 #### Functional Requirements